 – Assisting in planning lab events and meetings

 – Additional duties include management of human subject information, assisting in the reporting of information to funding institutions and Penn’s Institutional Review Board (IRB), and lab scheduling

 – A Bachelor’s Degree in Psychology, Linguistics, Computer Science, or Cognitive Science

-– 0-1 year of research experience, preferably with children or infants (an equivalent combination of education and experience can be considered).
+– 0-1 year of research experience, preferably with children or infants (an equivalent combination of education and experience will be considered).

 – Excellent organizational and communication skills (especially with young children and families).

 – Be detail-oriented, motivated, creative, organized, and able to work independently

 – Experience is required in Microsoft Excel and statistical analysis software (preferably R).